TravisWheelerLab/disco/README.md

 pip install git+https://github.com/TravisWheelerLab/disco.git
 ```

 DISCO contains subcommands useful for training and evaluating models on sound data.
-Deep Learning projects typically follow a series of steps, and DISCO tries to emulate each of these steps:
+Deep learning projects typically follow a series of steps, and DISCO tries to emulate each of these steps:
 `label`, `extract`, `shuffle`, `train`, `infer`.

 *NOTE*